phpn00b/super-hellen/README.md

 # super-hellen
-This project is a simple 2D side scroller based on original Super Mario to tech my girlfriend to code.
+This project is a simple 2D side scroller based on original Super Mario to teach my girlfriend to code.